codingJia/postcss-pxtoem/README.md

     exclude: /node_modules/i
 }
 ```
+- `rootValue` (Number|Object) The root element font size.
+Default is 100.
+    - If rootValue is an object, for example `{ px: 50, rpx: 100 }`, it will
+    replace rpx to 1/100 em , and px to 1/50 em.
+- `unitPrecision` (Number) The decimal numbers to allow the em units to grow to.
+- `propWhiteList` (Array) The properties that can change from px to em.
+    - Default is an empty array that means disable the white list and enable all properties.
+    - Values need to be exact matches.
+- `propBlackList` (Array) The properties that should not change from px to em.
+    - Values need to be exact matches.
+- `exclude` (Reg)  a way to exclude some folder,eg. /(node_module)/.
+- `selectorBlackList` (Array) The selectors to ignore and leave as px.
+    - If value is string, it checks to see if selector contains the string.
+        - `['body']` will match `.body-class`
+    - If value is regexp, it checks to see if the selector matches the regexp.
+        - `[/^body$/]` will match `body` but not `.body`
+- `ignoreIdentifier` (Boolean/String)  a way to have a single property ignored, when ignoreIdentifier enabled, then `replace` would be set to `true` automatically.
+- `replace` (Boolean) replaces rules containing ems instead of adding fallbacks.
+- `mediaQuery` (Boolean) Allow px to be converted in media queries.
+- `minPixelValue` (Number) Set the minimum pixel value to replace.

 ### A message about ignoring properties
 Currently, the easiest way to have a single property ignored is to use a capital in the pixel unit declaration.